K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	director_uuid: 8b701af8-d658-48ee-893e-9d299622e332

 2. Releases Block
-releases [Array, required]:deployment 안의 각 release 의 이름 및 버전 정보 name [String, required]: release 에서 사용하는 이름 version [String, required]: release 에서 사용하는 버전. ‘latest’ 를 넣을 경우 최신 버전 사용
+releases [Array, required]:Name and version information for each release within the deployment name [String, required]: Name used in release version [String, required]: The version used by the release.
+Use the latest version if 'latest' is used

 	◎  xample
 	releases:
 	- {name: redis, version: 12}

 3. Networks Block
-networks [Array, required]: 네트워크 블록에 나열된 각 서브 블록이 참조 할 수있는 작업이 네트워크 구성을 지정한다. 네트워크는 manual, dynamic, vip 세 개의 종류가 있다.
+networks [Array, required]: Specify the network configuration of tasks that each sub-block listed in the network block can refer to.
+There are three types of networks: manual, dynamic, and VIP.

 ◎  AWS Example
-Dynamic network 또는 manual network 서브넷에서 사용하는 ‘cloud_properties’ 스키마 subnet [String, required]: AWS에서 생성한 subnet ID
+'cloud_properties' schema used by Dynamic network or manual network subnets subnet [String, required]: subnet ID created in AWS

 	◎  Example of manual network: